zaphosting/docs/docs/dedicated-raid.md

 ## Conclusion

-Congratulations, you have successfully configurated the RAID on your dedicated server.
+Congratulations, you have successfully configured the RAID on your dedicated server.
 For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂